Phase 0 included planning as well as removal of non-historic buildings. Much work was completed volunteers.

 Phase VI, the restoration of historic furnishings, is progressing behind the scenes.
 Thanks to prestigious national funding from the National Endowment for the Humanities and the National Trust for Historic Preservation, the Graycliff Historic Report and Collections Assessment was recently completed.
 This research, by Pamela Kirschner and Scott Perkins, will inform the Conservancy's efforts to accurately furnish the interiors and care for the collection.

-Through the generous support of the State of New York and the next investments in the Buffalo Billion, Empire State Development and many generous private donors are combining to invest over $4 million in the final phase of Graycliff restoration, including the interiors of both houses, select landscape projects, and restoring access to the beach tower.
+Through the generous support of the State of New York and the next investments in the Buffalo Billion, Empire State Development and many generous private donors are combining to invest over $4 million in the final phase of Graycliff restoration, including the interiors of both houses, select landscape projects, and restoring access to the beach via a stair tower.